COSMOS Research Experience for Teachers

 COSMOS RET is an intense summer program for teachers who learn how to master the most advanced techniques in wireless technology with help from researchers at Columbia University and NYU.
 The teachers work at both campuses designing web-based lab experiments that illustrate the theory and practice of wireless networking.
 The teachers began using the science, math, and computer science lab experiments in their classrooms Fall 2018, giving students hands-on experience with the next wave of mobile technology.

-Applications for the Summer 2019 COSMOS RET Program are now open.
-Apply now!
+Applications for the Summer 2019 COSMOS RET Program are now closed.

 - Dates: July 1 – August 9, 2019